 ASBESTOS IN THE NEWS

-Despite the fatal diseases associated with asbestos exposure, asbestos is still imported and used in the United States for its insulation properties.
-The United States imported and used an estimated 1,820 tons of asbestos in 2007, according to the U.S. Geological Survey.
+Despite the serious health problems linked to asbestos exposure, asbestos is still imported and used in the United States.
+According to the U.S. Geological Survey, the United States imported and used an estimated 1,820 tons of asbestos in 2007.

-Government sources project that in the next decade more than 35,000 people nationwide will be diagnosed with the deadliest form of asbestos-related cancer, mesothelioma, usually contracted through employers’ quest for quick profits over the expense of maintaining worker safety.
+Government sources estimate that in the next decade more than 35,000 people nationwide will be diagnosed with the deadliest form of asbestos-related cancer, mesothelioma.
+This disease is most often the result of industrial workplace exposure to asbestos – and usually contracted through employers’ blatant disregard for the health and safety of their workers.

-Weitz & Luxenberg has protected the legal rights of asbestos-injured workers since 1986.
-And in that time the firm's mesothelioma lawyers have won several billion dollars in verdicts and settlements for clients.
+That’s why people diagnosed with mesothelioma and their family members have strong cases in court.
+Weitz & Luxenberg has protected the legal rights of workers for 25 years – longer than most law firms in the nation.
+And in that time its attorneys have won several billion dollars in verdicts and settlements for clients harmed by asbestos.

 If you have a mesothelioma injury, please complete the form on this page for a free evaluation of your legal rights.
 There is no cost to you until we win a settlement or a verdict.